ghpalmer/100-days-of-code/log.md

 **Thoughts:** Finished the Applied Accessibility section of freeCodeCamp.
 Awesome introduction to making websites accessible for everyone.
 I definitely feel like I'm gonna need to redo those lessons tho and do my own research to fully understand it.

+### Day 9: July 15, 2020

+**Today's Progress**: Intermediate CSS Lessons, the smallest amount of python imaginable

+**Thoughts:** So I dipped my pinky toe into Python, literally only made a print of Hello World but we out here.
+I think I'm gonna hold off learning that until after I get Javascript under my belt.
+I also did some more CSS styling in the bootcamp course I'm working on.